Aaron Haley v Newcold Ltd [2025] EWCC 57 Aaron Haley v Newcold Ltd [2025] EWCC 57

 Breakdown of agency and expert fees

-The CPRC noted that the Ministry of Justice (‘MOJ’) is discussing with interested parties the possibility of a cross-industry agreement on the breakdown of expert and agency fees.
+The CPRC noted that the Association of Personal Injury Lawyers (APIL) and the Association of Consumer Support Organisations (ACSO) are discussing with interested parties the possibility of a cross-industry agreement on the breakdown of expert and agency fees.
 The MoJ has no set policy view on this issue but would not be opposed (subject to details) to an industry agreed solution.

 We have written to the MoJ seeking further details about these discussions.